getmanfred/companies-with-public-salary/README.md

 # Spanish Tech Companies with Public Salary | Spain & Remote friendly
-List of Spanish Tech companies with public salary in their job offers.
+List of Spanish & Global Tech companies with public salary in their job offers.

 List of companies
 -----------------